chris-brannen/Getting-and-Cleaning-Data-Course-Project/README.md

 				g.) ..\\UCI HAR Dataset\\test\\y_test.txt
 				h.) ..\\UCI HAR Dataset\\test\\subject_test.txt

- 3. There exists a data directory within your R working directory such that the code in run_analysis.R can output to files to within the subdirectory .\\data
+ 3. There exists a data directory within your R working directory such that the code in run_analysis.R can output files to the subdirectory ..\\data

 ###Code Book / Data Dictionary: